BOOKING & CANCELLATION POLICIES

 NON-ATTENDANCE does not constitute a formal withdrawal.
 NON-ATTENDANCE results in 100% loss of payment.

 INJURY & ILLNESS (Including being in close contact to COVID or testing positive to COVID)

 This sounds like an obvious thing to say, but if you’ve paid your money and signed up for a PMBIA course, you should be taking it easy and making smart decisions so you don’t get hurt riding or ill, before the course.
 It is your responsibility to make sure you are healthy and ready to participate.

 As an additional precaution against transmission of colds and influenza, we will not allow you to attend a class if you exhibit signs of such illness.

-Before the start of a course, for any injury or illness related cancellations, a doctor’s note (no later than five (5) business days after your original course date) will be required and you will be offered a 50% refund, or space on another course and subject to a 15% administration fee.
+Before the start of a course, for any injury or illness related cancellations, a doctor’s note (no later than five (5) business days after your original course date) will be required and you will be offered a 50% refund.
 Please contact us as soon as possible, before the start of the course, if you think you will not be able to attend due to injury or Illness at firstname.lastname@example.org.

 Once the course has started, if you get injured or become ill, there will be no refund offered.

 PMBIA courses require minimum numbers to run.
 They also require many logistics, including trail permits for specific dates, detailed scheduling, travel and accommodation of course staff, and are confirmed two weeks prior to the start date.
 It is for these reasons this refund-injury policy exists to ensure the not-for-profit PMBIA and it’s course participants, do not suffer from last minute cancellations.